Do you suffer from INFObesity better known as Information Overload?

 INFObesity is the disease of too much information.

-Are you unsure if your nutrition and health information load is unhealthy for you?
-Keep reading.
+But what if you are uncertain if your nutrition and health information load is unhealthy for you?

 What is INFObesity?

 Information overload is just like eating too much.
 It gives you a bellyache, a headache, it drains your energy, and it overwhelms your system.
 That’s because too much – even of a good thing – is too much.
 Ask your digestive system how it feels after you eat the whole pint of dairy-free ice cream or you go back for seconds or thirds of the kale caesar with wild salmon.
 It will tell you – or show you.
 Bloated, farting, sluggish, stuff going the wrong way.
 Your digestion isn’t shy.